nemui/nemui.github.io/content/blog/2022/2022-03-04-the-great-ace-attorney/index.md

 Looking back at the first entries made for [GBA](https://en.wikipedia.org/wiki/Game_Boy_Advance) it is hard to believe just how far the series has come.
 On the other hand, it is still, in its heart, a story.
 If you like the tone of it, anything else is but a pleasant bonus{{ aside(text="Not sure I'd read a plain text book version, though.
 Games are cooler books with interactive illustrations.") }}.

-But even the story has matured a lot, got bigger both in depth and breadth, acquired a real _weight_.
+But even the story has matured a lot, got bigger both in depth and breadth, and acquired a real _weight_.
 The Great Ace Attorney had to be split into 2 parts to carry it, and those are not small games by any means.
 I could have literally sailed to Japan on an antique steam ship in the time it took for me to experience both.

-The amount of love poured into every detail, every corner of the elaborately constructed virtual space the story inhabits and that you can stick a stilus into is nothing short of saintly.
+The amount of love poured into every detail, every corner of the elaborately constructed virtual space the story inhabits and that you can stick a stylus into is nothing short of saintly.
 The real world would have come apart at the seams if examined with the same level of scrutiny, but not this world.

 In a way, I did go on a trip, and I'm sitting here now, home at last, exhausted, satisfied, slightly wistful.
 Honestly, this was a great thing to experience in the middle of the pandemic.